easolhq/easolhq.github.io/docs/reference/objects/product/useful_info.md

 grand_parent: Objects
 ---

-The `useful_info` object has the following attributes
+The `Useful_info` object has the following attributes

 # useful_info.check_in